NVIDIA GeForce RTX 3080 Ti Founders Edition

 That said, we’re now at that part of the story.
 So brace yourself, it’s Power Time.

 Deep down we’re all a little bit like a certain galactic senator turned Emperor, we crave ultimate power.
 Where in this instance that’s firing up some of the most visually intensive games currently out there, setting things like Shadow Quality, Texture Filtering, and Temporal Activation Metrics to maximum, the resolution to 4K and seeing what happens.
-Based on the RTX 3080’s performance we do that The Happening would be good, it was just a question of how good.

 But first though, a look at our testing rig.